rocanion/open_porch/README.md

 * **Static files:** These are all the javascripts, stylesheets and images used in Open Porch.
 * **Sample config files:** These are sample config files that will help you setup your own system.
 * **Migrations:** All the migrations needed by Open Porch

+* * *
+## Configuration

+Open Porch uses `config/open_porch.yml` aa it's main configuration file.

+### Mass mailing with PostageApp

+To send out the issues newsletter to all users in a forum, Open Porch makes use of [PostageApp](http://postageapp.com).

+To enable this functionality create a PostageApp account and fill in the respective section in `config/open_porch.yml`

+### POP3 server

+Open Porch can read emails posted to a POP3 server.
+By looking up the FROM field it can find the user who sent the message.
+By looking up the TO field it can find the destination furum.
+This mechanism allows users to communicate directly with their neighbourhood forum via email.

+To enable this functionality fill in the respective section in `config/open_porch.yml`

+### Advertisement with OpenX

+Open Porch displays ads on each forum page.

+To enable this functionality create an OpenX account and fill in the respective section in `config/open_porch.yml`

+* * *
+## Cronjobs

+Open Porch uses the `whenever` gem to send issue newsletters and to fetch new messages from the pop3 server.

+Install `whenever` and create you `schedule.rb` file

+    set :output, "log/cron.log"
+    job_type :exec, "cd :path && RAILS_ENV=:environment :task :output"

+    every 5.minutes do
+      exec "./bin/pop3.rb"
+    end